 To adapt and mitigate for climate change, this Order requires the Permittee to map flood inundation areas identified and forecasted, based on projected climate change.
 The intent of this requirement is to support the Permittee in bridging the gap between flood management and water quality protection and improvement as climate change proceeds.
 USEPA states, "Heavy downpours have increased in frequency and intensity worldwide in the last 50 years.
 They are expected to become more frequent and intense as global temperatures continue to rise.
 As a result, the risk of flooding is likely to increase dramatically across the United States.
-The average 100-year floodplain is projected to increase 45 percent by the year 2100...^{46} Flood inundation mapping could also inform: objectives for multiple benefit projects implemented pursuant to the Pollutant Load Reduction Plan (see Provision F), asset management planning (see Provision I), and flood management project designs and opportunities (see Provision M).
+The average 100-year floodplain is projected to increase 45 percent by the year 2100..."45 Flood inundation mapping could also inform: objectives for multiple benefit projects implemented pursuant to the

-45 Ibid., p.
+44 Ibid., p.
 33